 Love is a universal imperative, a duty that is binding upon everyone at all times.
 It is an action, not merely a feeling, because love without action is dead.
 But love is more than a duty.
 It is more than action alone.
 Action taken out of duty alone, out of sheer respect for the "categorical imperative" of the law to love, devoid of all feeling and sentiment, is not any kind of love I want to live by.

-I hear it also said by certain Christians that to love our enemies is not an impossible demand, only because doing so requires nothing more than that we pray for them and do good to them.
+I've had a number of people express to me that to love our enemies is not an impossible demand, only because doing so requires nothing more than that we pray for them and do good to them.
 It doesn't require that we actually come to feel love for them.
 We may pray for them and do good for them, all the while eagerly waiting to see God's vengeance taken out on them.
 Sadly, I am by no means exaggerating these statements and ideas.

 The reason that such true love can be commanded, and commanded towards our enemy, no less, is because we are not expected to love in our own power.
 We are to love in the power and love of God.
 It is God Himself who works in us to will and do His good pleasure.
 There is no good thing in our flesh, but every good thing comes down from the Father of lights.
 And if He commands us to love our enemy, with all the tender sincerity and affection with which he loved us while we were yet sinners, then it is because He is the only one capable of producing such a love within us.
 It is His own Spirit which sheds His love abroad in our hearts.
 To suppose anything different--to suppose ourselves capable of fulfilling in our own power the divine command to love--is devilish.